chrokh/toow-old/_sources/chapters/liskov-substitution-principle.md

 Work in progress.
 ```

+% TODO: Circle-ellipse problem is a great example and very important since it is so common.
+Use it! https://en.wikipedia.org/wiki/Circle–ellipse_problem

 ## Motivation

 When writing programs in a language with a type system that supports subtyping it is of vital importance that all of our subtypes respect the rules that are set by their supertypes.